Hate Crimes Law

 The act permits the government to provide grants and assistance to state and local authorities investigating and prosecuting hate crimes.
 The need for this provision is real, as demonstrated by the Matthew Shepard case.

 When Matthew Shepard was murdered in 1998, the Laramie, Wyo., police department requested assistance from the U.S. Department of Justice.
-Because crimes motivated by anti-LGBT bias were not covered in federal law, the department could not assist, and the prosecution was so expensive that Laramie had to furlough law enforcement officers.
+Because crimes motivated by anti-LGBTQ bias were not covered in federal law, the department could not assist, and the prosecution was so expensive that Laramie had to furlough law enforcement officers.
 The act ensures that local law enforcement will have the resources it needs to address hate crimes.

 Providing Federal Jurisdiction